 Final results were reported at the European Society of Cystic Fibrosis (ECFS) conference in June 2017.
-In the per-protocol population of subjects homozygous for the F508del mutation meeting the pre-specified inclusion criteria (n=7), the average change from baseline in NPD at day 26 was statistically significant, -4.1 mV (p=0.0389).
+In the per-protocol population of subjects homozygous for the F508del mutation meeting the pre-specified inclusion criteria (n=7), the average change from baseline in NPD at day 26 was statistically significant, 4.1 mV (p=0.0389).
 This finding was supported by a change in sodium channel activity (specifically, a measure called max basal potential difference, or PD) and other sensitivity analyses of the NPD measurements, all pointing to strong evidence of restoration of CFTR activity.
 In subjects that are compound heterozygous for the F508del mutation, the average change from baseline in NPD was not significantly different at day 26.
 A responder analysis of individual subjects assessing the impact of the second mutation is currently ongoing.
 Eluforsen administered via the intranasal route was observed to be well tolerated.

-We observed from the results of this trial that eluforsen improved CFTR function in homozygous F508del patients as evidenced by both the increase in CFTR activity measured in the CFTR-mediated total chloride response and the decrease in sodium channel activity as measured by the max basal potential difference.
+We observed from the results of this trial that eluforsen improved CFTR function in homozygous F508del patients as we observed from the results of this that that entities improved CFTR infection in homozygous 750 deep patients as evidenced by both the increase in CFTR activity measured in the CFTR-mediated total chloride response and the decrease in sodium channel activity as measured by the max basal potential difference.
 The magnitude of the change observed in this trial is similar to that published for other commercially available treatment in CF patients with the G551D mutation and superior to data published for lumacaftor in patients with the F508del mutation.